divyanshbhushan/express-es6-with-authentication/readme.md

 ## 🚀 Live Preview

-Explore the live version of this project on [Heroku](https://your-app-name.herokuapp.com/) or any other hosting service you prefer.
+Explore the live version of this project on [Express Starter Code](https://your-app-name.herokuapp.com/) or any other hosting service you prefer.

 **Note:** The live preview may take a moment to load initially.